Dilaw (band): 2022–present: Expansion and Sansinukob

 Following its inclusion in local playlists, "Uhaw (Tayong Lahat)" peaked at number one on Spotify Viral Hits Philippines on February 23, two months after its release.
 The track surged to number 6 at the Viral Songs Global chart on March 8, achieving its number 4 peak on the following days after gaining traction in the United States, Indonesia, and Australia.
 The song climbed to number one on the Spotify Top 50 – Philippines chart dated March 30 with 3,976,673 weekly streams.
 On April 1, "Uhaw (Tayong Lahat)" received 694,337 daily streams, breaking the biggest single-day streams for an OPM song in Spotify Philippines.
 It became the first local song to break the 700K mark on April 1, reaching its highest number of streams on April 6 with 4,895,813 weekly streams and on April 11 with 747,093 daily streams.
 It has remained at number one on Spotify Philippines for four consecutive weeks, with 23 million plays as of April 2023.
 On Billboard Philippines Songs, both combined versions of "Uhaw" reached number one on the week ending on April 8, staying at the summit for three consecutive weeks and making Dilaw the second OPM band to top the chart.
 The song has also topped the Philippine charts of YouTube and Apple Music.
 A music video directed by Via Cadiente featuring the band members hanging out in an apartment was released to YouTube on March 15, accumulating 11 million views as of April 2023.

 Dilaw officially released their debut extended play Sansinukob on March 24, consisting of the band's four previously released songs, along with two new tracks "Sansinukob" and "Maskara".
 Obero described the EP as "a collection of songs that speaks about the universal experience and struggles people face – and seeks ways to help people understand themselves and the world better."
 To promote the play, the title track was released as the band's promotional single.
 The band also attended Showtime Online Ü and performed "Uhaw (Tayong Lahat)" on their release day.

 In celebration of their commercial success, Dilaw conducted a roadshow on April 2, 2023, entitled Thirst Giving Party at Session Road, Baguio.
 On April 21, the group uploaded a re-recorded version of their previous independently released track "Janice" to streaming platforms with an accompanying lyric video directed by Cadiente.
 The band performed at the "We Play Here" concert on April 27 in celebration of the 30th anniversary of Warner Music Philippines at SM Aura, Taguig City.

 On January 20, 2024, British rock band Coldplay invited Dilaw on stage during the Music of the Spheres World Tour at the Philippine Arena.
-Coldplay frontman Chris Martin asked the Filipino band to perform their hit song, "Uhaw", with the British singer joining on guitar.
+Coldplay frontman Chris Martin asked the Filipino band to perform their song "Uhaw", with the British singer joining on guitar.